guaguanco127/br.freezex.1.0/Ableton Max For Live/README.md

 2. For Macintosh:
 Go to your user folder
 Then Music > Ableton > User Library > Presets > Audio Effects
-Copy and paste br.ufreezex.1.0.amxd into that folder
+Copy and paste br.freezex.1.0.amxd into that folder

 3. For Windows: \Users\[username]\Documents\Ableton\User Library\Presets\Audio Effects\Max Audio Effect

 4. Also, copy and paste the file called solofreeze.pfft into the same folder.
-If this file is already there, then there is no reason to copy and paste it. **The abstraction will not work without this file.**
+If this file is already there, then there is no reason to copy and paste it. **The device will not work without this file.**

 5. Open Ableton Live.
 On the left-hand side, look for Max for Live > Max Audio Effect and then the name of this device.